 Harrison is a pretty picky eater and likes his food as plain as possible.
-I had suggested that he get the grilled chicken since I knew that’s something he’d enjoy, but then he saw the note at the bottom of the entree list: “chicken tenders available” – never have I been so annoyed that he can read!
+I had suggested that he get the grilled chicken since I knew that’s something he’d enjoy (and it’s relatively healthy), but then he saw the note at the bottom of the entrée list: “chicken tenders available” – never has it been so inconvenient that he can read!
 Three guesses as to what he got after he saw that?!

 Honestly though, I think this is a GREAT option, as many kids do like familiar food and this was something nice and simple.

 Our server came over to take our order and I decided to try the ‘Enchanted Apple” specialty drink.
 Although a non-alcoholic drink is included in the meal and our server kept our water glasses full, I wanted to try something special.
 The drink was the perfect mix of sweet and tart, and I really enjoyed it.

 Our appetizers arrived quickly, and I was happy to tuck right in!
 We received two of each appetizer as well as Harrison’s kids appetizer.